SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 The client will remain connected if you go back out to the main menu or any other menu.
 It may not remain connected if you close or hot-reload the game (e.g., via Rain Reloader), or if the host address or port number changes.
-To disconnect, run the command `apdisconnect`.

-You can use `apsay` to send a text message to the room.
-This works like the regular text client;
-for instance, you can `!hint` an item by sending, e.g., `apsay !hint key to outskirts`.

 For details on everything that gets randomized, see the [game description page](en_Rain%20World.md).